goabstract/Marketing-for-Engineers/README.md

 * [How To Make Your First $1,000 with Reddit Ads](http://ryanluedecke.com/reddit-ads/) by Ryan Luedecke.
 It's an old, but super informative tutorial.
 * [The Reddit Ads Experiment: What We Learned for $250](https://blog.ladder.io/reddit-ads/) by Alex Berman.
 Spoiler: "we got a clear confirmation that the Reddit community is still Ad-proof and smells/ignores promoted posts".
 * [How to Build a Passionate Fanbase with Reddit](https://adespresso.com/academy/blog/how-to-build-a-passionate-fanbase-with-reddit/) by Ana Gotter.
-* Other interesting case: [How To Use Reddit For SEO & Content Marketing Research](https://www.shivarweb.com/3778/use-reddit-seo-content-marketing/) by Nate Shivar.
+* Another interesting case: [How To Use Reddit For SEO & Content Marketing Research](https://www.shivarweb.com/3778/use-reddit-seo-content-marketing/) by Nate Shivar.

 📌 Useful tools:
 * [Later](https://laterforreddit.com/) helps to schedule your posts to Reddit and cross-post your link to other subreddits.
 The tool has a free option.